Popliteal lymph nodes

 The popliteal lymph nodes are found in the popliteal fossa alongside the other contents.
 The popliteal artery is deepest, while the popliteal vein lies slightly more superficial but is usually tightly adhered to the artery.
-The tibial and common fibular nerves, arising from the sciatic nerve (ventral rami of L4-S3) divide well above the popliteal fossa.
+The tibial and common fibular nerves, arising from the sciatic nerve (anterior rami of spinal nerve L4-S3) divide well above the popliteal fossa.
 The tibial nerve innervates all the muscles of the posterior compartment of the thigh (aside from the short head of biceps femoris, which is innervated by the common fibular nerve).

 Serve And Volley Next Ball Go!